 Previous research identified information inefficiencies as a major constraint to sustainable crop intensification among rice farmers in Eastern Uganda.
 The fact that some farmers report not using certain inputs or techniques because they are not aware of them while others report they are aware of them but are not using them suggests information gaps at two levels.
 First, farmers may lack knowledge about the existence or use a particular input or technology.
-Second, a farmer may not be aware of the returns to using the technology.
+Second, a farmer may be unable to correctly evaluate the returns to using the technology.
 In this study we therefore try out two different information treatments at the individual level.
-In a first intervention, we show farmers the recommended practices and inputs in rice farming.
-In a second intervention, we point out the returns to investment in a series of simple simulations that also consider the longer run.
+In a first intervention, we show farmers the recommended practices and inputs in rice farming, using an agricultural extension video message.
+In a second intervention, we point out the returns to investment in a series of simple calculations that also consider the longer run.
 The study uses a 2 by 2 factorial design with randomization over matched blocks of four farmers.
-This document presents some background information, outlines hypotheses which will be tested, outcome variables to be used and specifications we plan to estimate.
+This document provides some background information, presents methods we will use, outlines hypotheses which will be tested, defines outcome variables to be used and specifications we plan to estimate.
 As such, it will provide a useful reference in evaluating the final results of the study (Humphreys, Sanchez de la Sierra, and van der Windt, 2013).